 The AOR must have the legal authority to obligate your organization (e. g., be a senior member of the staff such as an Executive Director, Director of Development).
 See specific requirements for who can serve as an AOR for colleges and universities.
-Contractors/consultants, including grant writers, or administrative support staff cannot
+Contractors/consultants, including grant writers, or administrative support staff cannot serve as an AOR.

 NOTE: By clicking the "I Agree" box at the top of Item 9, this individual will be certifying compliance with relevant federal requirements on your organization's behalf.
-These requirements can be found in the Assurance of Compliance section of the guidelines.
+These requirements can be found in the Assurance of Compliance section of these guidelines.